 Danielle: I was watching your videos and I’m like, “Oh man, I love his videos.
 They’re such great, great balance.”
 I dig down [unintelligible 01:03:07] there were commented on it and you responded, “Hey, I really like your book.”
 I was like, “Oh, perfect.”
 It’s so great.
 It works nice that way.

 Sonny: It was very cool.
 I’ll just say that.
 I’m very, very happy.
 If people want to get in touch with you, what the best way they can get- [sound cut]

 In this episode, I talk to Luke Martin from Sydney West Martial Arts.
-Luke is an instructor I have personally trained with, and for the last few years, he has been pursuing ways of bringing the world-class Danaher grappling system into his gym.
+Luke is a Jiu-Jitsu instructor I have personally trained with, and for the last few years, he has been pursuing ways of bringing the world-class John Danaher grappling system into his gym.
 Despite being based on the other side of the world, for years he has taken weekly online private lessons with Jason Rau and gives many practical tips on how he has been able to pass along these teachings to his students.
-He also has a podcast called the Heat locker where he has interviews with Jason Rau and other students of Danaher’s from his most recent trip to the Blue Basement in New York City.
+He also has a podcast called The Heat Locker where he has interviews with Jason Rau and other students of John Danaher’s from his most recent trip to the Blue Basement in New York City.